-ETSI's Centre for Testing and Interoperability and the OSM Community are organizing a new OSM Hackfest from January 24 to 28, 2022.
-The event will be run remotely, allowing participants to join the hands-on sessions from their home or office.
+ETSI's Centre for Testing and Interoperability and the OSM Community organized a new OSM Hackfest from January 24 to 28, 2022.
+The event was run remotely, allowing participants to join the hands-on sessions from their home or office.

 Participation in OSM Hackfests is free and open to all upon Registration.

-This edition will be featuring OSM Release ELEVEN and focused on users who are new to OSM, taking the form of tutorials and hands-on lab exercises to be completed by participants.
+This edition was featuring OSM Release ELEVEN and focused on users who are new to OSM, taking the form of tutorials and hands-on lab exercises to be completed by participants.

-The event will span across the entire week, with 3h daily sessions from 2:00 to 5: 00 pm CET.
+The event lasted the entire week, with 3h daily sessions from 2:00 to 5: 00 pm CET.

-Sessions will be recorded, allowing everyone to follow them up at their own pace after the event.
+Sessions were recorded, allowing everyone to follow them up at their own pace after the event.

 For the latest agenda please click on the link below where you will find further information: